AndroidCloned/KB16B-02/readme.md

 Aside: Im not really sure if this is the "best practice" for changing these settings, but just changing defines in the keymap files didnt seem to have any effect.
 Note that changes in these driver files will require a much longer+deeper rebuild next time you compile.

 #### 3) Turning down the logo timout
-The logo doesnt need to be shown for nearly as long as it is shown stock, so I turned that down to 2 (2000 ms) seconds in `kb16.c` at the root of this repo.
+The logo doesnt need to be shown for nearly as long as it is shown in the stock firmware, so I turned that down to 2 (2000 ms) seconds in `kb16.c` at the root of this repo.